nymtech/nym/documentation/operators/src/nodes/DP Rules.md

 ## Reasons for delegation withdrawal

 15. The delegation may immediately be withdrawn if the following will occur:<br>
-        a) The server will be offline for longer than 48 hours consequently, or offline for shorter periods repeatedly;Server’s networking is underperforming;<br>
+        a) The server will be offline for longer than 48 hours consequently, or offline for shorter periods repeatedly;<br>
         b) Server’s networking is underperforming;<br>
         c) Node no longer meets the minimum specification outlined above;<br>
         d) Node’s operating parameters are changed and  fall outside of the requirements outlined above;<br>